You can find and claim money you’re entitled to from a civil court in England and Wales if it has not been claimed.

 You’ll usually receive the money within 3 months.

 If the court does not have the original paperwork

 The court may not be prepared to consider your claim if it no longer has the paperwork from the case.

-Make your claim to the Senior Master (a judge from the Queen’s Bench Division of the High Court) instead.
+Make your claim to the Senior Master (a judge from the King’s Bench Division of the High Court) instead.
 You’ll need to:

 The Royal Courts of Justice